Home / Blog - Advice / 12 Common Mistakes To Avoid When Installing Composite Decking

 common mistakes to avoid when installing composite decking

-8Not Installing Double Joists Where Two Joining Boards Meet
+9Not Installing Double Joists Where Two Joining Boards Meet

 A strong base is important when laying your decking.
 In the case of a long deck, one which exceeds 3.6m, a double joist should be installed when deck boards butt together.
 It is imperative that all joins are given extra support to make sure planks do not split or slip.
 Install deck boards with an appropriate expansion gap (as seen in number 1), according to the temperature at the time of fitting.

-9Using Methods From Alternative Suppliers
+10Using Methods From Alternative Suppliers

 If you have worked with composite timber before, it may be tempting to use the fixing method recommended by the supplier you last worked with.
 However, not all composites are made equal.
-Each composite has a slightly different composition and design and as such will require a different approach.
-We have worked tirelessly with our design team, professional installers and customers to understand the tolerances of NeoTimber® composite wood and to create an installation guide which best befits our product.
+Each composite has a slightly different composition which, unsurprisingly, means they require a different approach.

 common mistakes to avoid when installing composite decking

-10Not Allowing For Adequate Drainage Slope
+11Not Allowing For Adequate Drainage Slope

-Any handyman with a spirit level might expect that a deck should be perfectly level, but doing so means that standing water will remain in-situ for long periods and your deck will be unable to drain properly.
-To ensure proper drainage, you should allow a fall of 1% (1:100).
-In practice this mean that your deck should slope slightly (away from your house) by 10 mm for every one metre of length.
-This will be a sufficiently small difference that it will not be noticeable to you, but will enable water to drain away easily, preventing slippery surfaces and rot.
+So, to ensure proper drainage, you should allow a fall of 1% (1:100).
+In practice, this means that your deck should slope slightly (away from your house) by 10 mm for every one metre of length.
+This unnoticeable difference won't interfere with your deck's overall appearance, but will enable water to drain away easily and take the risk of rot and slippery surfaces with it.

 common mistakes to avoid when installing composite decking